G-dH/advanced-alttab-window-switcher/README.md

     gnome-extensions install --force advanced-alttab-window-switcher@G-dH.github.com.zip

 ### Installation of the latest development version
-The most recent version in the repository is the one I'm currently running on my own systems, problems may occure, but usually nothing serious.
+The most recent version in the repository is the one I'm currently running on my own systems, problems may occur, but usually nothing serious.
 Run following commands in the terminal (`git` needs to installed, navigate to the directory you want to download the source):

     git clone https://github.com/G-dH/advanced-alttab-window-switcher.git